A standalone ImageMagick for macOS

 To build imagemagick using Peter Jacobsen's method, download and extract this zip archive to any convenient folder.

-Open a terminal, type xattr -c followed by a space (the space is essential); drag the config file into the terminal and press return.
-Repeat with the build file.
+Open a terminal, type xattr -c followed by a space (the space is essential); drag the config-static script into the terminal and press return.
+Repeat with the build-static script.

-Make the config and build scripts executable with the chmod +x command.
+Make both scripts executable with the chmod +x command.
 (Search the web if you don't know how to do this.

-brew install cmake jpeg dylibbundler webp openexr little-cms2 pkg-config glib fontconfig ghostscript freetype gettext libzip libraqm libheif jbigkit pango libraw libwmf djvulibre pango librsvg libtiff
+brew install cmake jpeg webp openexr little-cms2 pkg-config glib fontconfig freetype gettext libzip libraqm libheif jbigkit pango libraw libwmf djvulibre pango librsvg libtiff

 Then run these commands in sequence:

-A notarized build of the standalone ImageMagick app
+A notarized build of the standalone ImageMagick executable

-To save you a lot of trouble, here is a .dmg disk image with a notarized Apple Silicon build of the December 2025 version of the app and an installer script that moves it into the Applications folder, creates a symlink in /usr/local/bin and copies the support files to your system as described above.
+To save you a lot of trouble, here is a .dmg disk image with a notarized universal build of the May 2026 version of the unix executable and an installer script that copies it into /usr/local/bin.

 The app requires macOS Sonoma or later, running on an Apple Silicon Mac.